Spokeshave: Types

 Spokeshaves can include one or more sharpened notches along which the wooden shaft is pulled in order to shave it down to the proper diameter.

 Some convex, wooden variants of the spokeshave are called travishers.

-Use
+Uses

 Spokeshaves are used two-handed and are either pushed or pulled depending on the circumstance.
 As with hand planes, spokeshaves are generally used 'with the grain' to reduce tear-out.